CynthiyaJohn/secure-auth-snippets/README.md

 # 🔐 Secure Auth Snippets

-A curated collection of **security-focused Java and Python code snippets** that demonstrate **common authentication vulnerabilities** alongside their **secure, industry-aligned alternatives**.
+A curated collection of **security-focused Java and Python code snippets** demonstrating **common authentication vulnerabilities** alongside their **secure, industry-aligned alternatives**.

-This repository is designed for:
-- 💡 Learning secure coding practices
-- 🎯 Technical interview preparation
-- 🛡️ Building security awareness as a developer
+This repository is intentionally **snippet-based** — each file focuses on **one security concept**, making it easy to understand, explain, and discuss during **technical interviews**.

 ---

-## 🎯 What This Repository Demonstrates
+## 🎯 Purpose of This Repository

+This project is designed for:

+- 💡 Learning **secure coding practices**
+- 🎯 **Technical interview preparation**
+- 🛡️ Developing a **security-first mindset** as a software engineer

+Rather than building a large framework-based system, this repository focuses on **small, explainable, and realistic security scenarios**.

+---

+## 🧠 Key Security Concepts Covered

-- Why **plaintext password storage** is dangerous
+- Plaintext password storage vulnerabilities
-- How **secure password hashing and salting** works
+- Secure password hashing and salting
+- Password strength and reuse checks
-- Differences between **insecure and secure login flows**
+- Insecure vs secure login implementations
-- Risks of **hardcoded credentials**
-- Importance of **environment-based secret management**
+- Hardcoded credentials vs environment-based secrets
-- Basics of **timing attacks** and constant-time comparisons
+- Timing attacks and constant-time comparison
-- A **defensive coding mindset** expected in real-world systems
+- Username enumeration vulnerabilities
+- Brute-force attempts and account lockout logic
+- Input validation vs sanitization pitfalls
+- Weak randomness vs cryptographically secure randomness
+- Common string comparison mistakes in authentication logic

 ---